vishvAsa/kalpAntaram/dharmaH/vishvAsaH/meta-dharma/social-cultivation/hindu-id/religion.md

   - mata-s such as advaita vedanta, dvaita-vedAnta + vaiShNavism, dvaita vedAnta + shaivism, bauddha-matas, Tao etc.. may be called darshana-s.
   - darshana-s may have certain dogma-s (although it may be more profitable to think of them as therapy).
 So, they share some commonality with religions.

+### Conversion argument
+If Hinduism is not a religion, what does it mean to "convert" from Hinduism to Islam or Christianity?
+Why did so many people prefer to die rather than do that?

 ### Similar questions elsewhere
 - Is [Confucianism](http://en.wikipedia.org/wiki/Confucianism) a religion?
 Is [Taoism](http://en.wikipedia.org/wiki/Taoism) a religion?
-- Japan:
-  - Compare with Japan ("the most religious atheist nation" - [gaijinpot](http://blog.gaijinpot.com/japan-religious-atheist-country/)), where a family of overlapping ritual performances that share ideas about reciprocity, self-sacrifice, and dependency pervade every level of society.
+- Japan ("the most religious atheist nation" - [gaijinpot](http://blog.gaijinpot.com/japan-religious-atheist-country/)), where a family of overlapping ritual performances that share ideas about reciprocity, self-sacrifice, and dependency pervade every level of society.

-  - "Shinto is more than just a religion - it's no more or less than the Japanese way of looking at the world.
-Because ritual rather than belief is at the heart of Shinto, Japanese people don't usually think of Shinto specifically as a religion - it's simply an aspect of Japanese life. ... " "Today many Japanese mix Buddhism and Shinto in their lives; something that can't be done with more exclusive religions like Christianity or Islam." - BBC on shintoism ([here](http://www.bbc.co.uk/religion/religions/shinto/beliefs/religion.shtml))
+> "Shinto is more than just a religion - it's no more or less than the Japanese way of looking at the world.
+Because ritual rather than belief is at the heart of Shinto, Japanese people don't usually think of Shinto specifically as a religion - it's simply an aspect of Japanese life. ... "
+> "Today many Japanese mix Buddhism and Shinto in their lives; something that can't be done with more exclusive religions like Christianity or Islam." - BBC on shintoism ([here](http://www.bbc.co.uk/religion/religions/shinto/beliefs/religion.shtml))

 ## Is the hindu ethos a religion?